toneloc/stable-channels/demo-script.md

 # Stable Channels Rust + LDK Demo

 ## Actors in this Demo
-Each actor runs and Lightning Development Kit (LDK) Lightning Node.
+Each actor runs a Lightning Development Kit (LDK) Lightning Node.
+Each actor remains self-custodial.

 - **Exchange**: Lightning-enabled exchange, like Coinbase or Kraken.
 - **User**: This self-custodial user wants the USD stability, also known as the Stable Receiver.